bensheldon/good_job/README.md

 Good Job’s general behavior can also be configured via several attributes directly on the `GoodJob` module:

+- **`GoodJob.active_record_parent_class`** (string) The ActiveRecord parent class inherited by GoodJob's ActiveRecord model `GoodJob::Job` (defaults to `"ActiveRecord::Base"`).
+Configure this when using [multiple databases with ActiveRecord](https://guides.rubyonrails.org/active_record_multiple_databases.html) or when other custom configuration is necessary for the ActiveRecord model to connect to the Postgres database. _The value must be a String to avoid premature initialization of ActiveRecord._
 - **`GoodJob.logger`** ([Rails Logger](https://api.rubyonrails.org/classes/ActiveSupport/Logger.html)) lets you set a custom logger for GoodJob.
 It should be an instance of a Rails `Logger`.
 - **`GoodJob.preserve_job_records`** (boolean) keeps job records in your database even after jobs are completed.
 (Default: `false`)
 - **`GoodJob.retry_on_unhandled_error`** (boolean) causes jobs to be re-queued and retried if they raise an instance of `StandardError`.
 Instances of `Exception`, like SIGINT, will *always* be retried, regardless of this attribute’s value.
 (Default: `true`)